Spanish Vocabulary: Feelings & Emotions in Spanish

 No matter which language you speak, emotions will always be an important part of human interactions.
-This article teaches you how to express your feelings and emotions in Spanish…
+This article will teach you how to express your feelings and emotions in Spanish.

 You’ve learned Spanish grammar rules, how to show comparisons, and perhaps some basic vocabulary.
-Next up: learning a broad spectrum of emotional language, which is key to expressing yourself fully in another language.
+Next up: learning a broad spectrum of emotional language, which is key to expressing yourself fully in any language.

 As Spanish is one of the romance languages originating from Latin, it’s considered to be a very “emotional” language.
 This means that you can’t really dive into the nitty-gritty of Spanish before expanding your emotional vocabulary.
 So, which words and phrases are important to know?

-Here are some basic and common words to express emotions or feelings in Spanish:
+Here are some basic and common words to express emotions or feelings in Spanish.
+See the infographic below for a visual reminder.

 Happiness – la felicidad